kenken64/NUSISS-DevOpsEng/workshop/workshop5.md

 - Stop the container by using the below command

 ```
-$ docker-compose stop
+$ docker compose stop
 ```

-8. Rebuild and Start the docker container using docker-compose, in order to incorporate the test service.
+8. Rebuild and Start the docker container using docker compose, in order to incorporate the test service.

 ```
-$ docker-compose up -d --build
+$ docker compose up -d --build
 ```

 Check whether the container is up and running by issueing the below command